ThatMightyGuy/ThatMightyGuy/README.md

-- Hi, I’m @DiamondOSDev.
-Some guy took my name so I had to use a different one.
+- I am Ely, and I am doing useful stuff.
+Well, for a limited amount of useful.
 - I’m interested in computery stuff.
 And some games, they're kinda fun at times lol
 - I’m currently studying CS.
 It's going good so far.
 - How to reach me?
 Message me on https://vk.com/thatmightyguy